Learning Disabilities Nursing - Nursing Times Awards

 - Innovation: originality of the idea

-- Clinical effectiveness: data demonstrating how this initiative drives clinical enhancements
+- Clinical effectiveness: data demonstrating how this initiative drives clinical enhancements and outcomes.

 - Leadership: evidence of entrants championing their innovation in their organisation or more widely